INIT6Source/UNOFFICIAL_CERTIFIED_BLOCKHAIN_PRACTIONER_STUDY_GUIDE/README.md

     - **Bitcoin Core**: The reference implementation for the Bitcoin network.
     - **Geth (Go Ethereum)**: A widely used Ethereum client that can operate as a full node.

-- **Light Nodes**:
-  - **Description**: Download only the block headers instead of the entire blockchain, relying on full nodes for data.
+- **Light Nodes**: Download only the block headers instead of the entire blockchain, relying on full nodes for data.
   - **Features**:
     - **Reduced Storage Requirements**: Require significantly less disk space and bandwidth.
     - **Faster Sync Times**: Quickly synchronize with the network.